dishitha-mahendrakar/Board-Game-With-Loaded-Dice-/README.md

 - The game ends when a player's balance minus debt exceeds 100 or when the opponent's debt minus balance exceeds 100.

 ## Unit Tests
-Run `python -m unittest discover -s tests -p "*.py"` to execute the unit tests.
+Run `python3 -m unittest discover -s tests -p "*.py"` to execute the unit tests.

 ## Assumptions
 - The game board and the rules are predefined and hardcoded.